viticano/Skater/doc/overview.rst

 '''''''''''''''''''''''''''''

-lynxes
+skater
 ~~~~~~~~~~~~~~~~

-lynxes is a python package for model agnostic interpretation of predictive models.
-With lynxes, you can unpack the internal
+skater is a python package for model agnostic interpretation of predictive models.
+With skater, you can unpack the internal
-mechanics of arbitrary models; as long as you can obtain inputs, and use a function to obtain outputs, you can use lynxes to learn
+mechanics of arbitrary models; as long as you can obtain inputs, and use a function to obtain outputs, you can use skater to learn
 about the models internal decision criteria.

-So that models produced by different learning algorithms, implementations, and environments can be compared, the lynxes philosophy
+So that models produced by different learning algorithms, implementations, and environments can be compared, the skater philosophy
 is that all models should be evaluated as black boxes; decision criteria are inferred based on input perturbations and observing
 corresponding outputs.